HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 The member access operator, also known as the dot-operator, is used to access data fields or invoke methods on an object.

 ## 9.8 ##
+An anonymous object does not have any reference variable referencing it.
+These type of objects have short life time and will go away immediately after doing its assigned task.